 Parents, family and friends can be a very important part of a successful end to the semester.
 They can help students attend to their personal health and overall success by sending their students back to campus with care packages, encouraging them to take time to rest, respecting their study plan and remaining supportive throughout the rest of the semester.

 By encouraging students to follow the tips outlined here, parents, other family and friends show their students that they care about their success.

-EJ Edney, Senora Miller-Logan and Barbra Gilley work in Luckyday Programs.
+EJ Edney is director of the Center for Inclusion and Cross Cultural Engagement.
+Senora Miller-Logan and Barbra Gilley work in Luckyday Programs.